-Thankfully I did land upon a recipe that was family approved, church lady approved, and best of all… approved by me! (arguably the toughest critic) I have paired it with a luscious Whipped Chocolate Buttercream because that is what makes sense in this crazy world.
+Thankfully I did develop a recipe that was family-approved, church lady-approved, and best of all… approved by me! (arguably the toughest critic) I have paired it with a luscious Whipped Chocolate Buttercream because that is what makes sense in this crazy world.

 How to Bake Perfect Cupcakes

-Once you have added your leavening ingredients and flour is when you want to pay attention to mixing.
+Once you have added your leavening ingredients and flour, you will want to pay attention to mixing.
 Not over-mixing this batter is important!
 If you don’t mind a little elbow grease, you can mix all of the dry ingredients by hand.

 Quick Room Temperature Eggs

 Room temperature ingredients are important here.
-To quickly get your sour cream and eggs to room temp you can place them in a bowl of hot water for 1-2 minutes. (make sure the sour cream container is tightly sealed)
+To quickly get your eggs to room temperature you can place them in a bowl of hot water for 1-2 minutes.

 (and this is just one week’s worth!)